keshavmasvaleflutter/Flutter_Projects/news_app/README.md

 - *Dart Version: 3.7.2*

 Note:- The news API integration has daily request limits, meaning:
-    - There's a maximum number of news articles that can be fetched per day
-    - Once the limit is reached, news content may not load until the limit resets
-    - This is typically due to using a free-tier news API service
+There's a maximum number of news articles that can be fetched per day.
+Once the limit is reached, news content may not load until the limit resets.
+This is typically due to using a free-tier news API service